 Crossland Hall Removal

-Crossland Hall is proposed for removal as part of UMaine’s long-term north campus infrastructure improvement strategy and our commitment to providing students, faculty, staff, and community partners with spaces that elevate academic and research excellence.
+Crossland Hall will be removed in 2026 as part of UMaine’s long-term north campus infrastructure improvement strategy and our commitment to providing students, faculty, staff, and community partners with spaces that elevate academic and research excellence.
 The 11,200-square-foot building in which UMaine’s Franco-American Centre has been housed faces $10 million in deferred maintenance and unfunded modernization needs.
-Due to the extensive cost of renovations and modernization, along with the overall condition of the building, the university has deemed Crossland unsuitable for renovation.
-Rather than invest significant resources into this aged and inaccessible facility, UMaine will provide the Centre with a more modern, renovated space by relocating it.
-This new space will reinforce the University of Maine’s longstanding commitment to supporting Franco-American programs and honor the ongoing contributions of Franco-Americans to the state of Maine.
+Due to the extensive cost of renovations and modernization, along with the building’s overall condition, the university has deemed Crossland unsuitable for renovation.
+Rather than invest significant resources into this aged and inaccessible facility, UMaine will provide the Centre with a more modern, renovated space by relocating it to a new and improved home.
+This new space will reinforce the UMaine’s longstanding commitment to supporting Franco-American programs and honor the legacy and ongoing contributions of Franco-Americans to the state of Maine.

-The Centre will temporarily relocate to the first floor of Libby Hall this winter break to ensure continuity of programming.
-In 2027, they will move into dedicated, renovated space in what is currently the Environmental Sciences Laboratory (ESL) building, a centrally located facility.
-The renovation investment will be about $500,000.
+The Centre will temporarily relocate to the first floor of Libby Hall during the 2026 Spring Semester to ensure continuity of programming.
+In 2027, the Centre will move into a dedicated, renovated space in what is currently the Environmental Sciences Laboratory (ESL) building.
+The renovation investment by the university will be approximately $550,000 to meet the specific needs identified by Centre stakeholders.
 Preceding this move, the ESL’s current occupants, the Spruce Budworm Lab, will move to a renovated space in Deering Hall’s fourth floor.
+Archival experts from the UMaine Fogler Library will oversee the move of the Centre’s historical collections.

 Project Benefits: